pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

 description: Rename posgres sequences when renaming tables
 date:   2015-11-27 09:56:00
 categories: Python
+draft: True
 ---
-I'm a fan of using SQLAlchemy and Posgres, I like to use it with Alembic to managed database migrations.
+I'm a fan of SQLAlchemy and Posgres, I like to use them with Alembic to manage my database migrations.
 My normal workflow with Alembic is:

 1. Edit SQLAlchemy models
-2. Autogenerate the migration{% highlight bash %}
+2. Auto-generate the migration{% highlight bash %}
 alembic -c alembic.ini revision --autogenerate -m "Migration description"{% endhighlight %}
 3. Run the migration{% highlight bash %}alembic -c alembic.ini upgrade head{% endhighlight %}

-Now let's say there's a scenario where I have business critical software which tracks when I buy and eat Marathon bars.
-Now Marathon bars were renamed to Snickers in 1990 in the UK so it makes sense to update my sofware to reflect this and avoid confusion with legacy chocolate bar naming.
+Let's say I have business critical software which tracks when I buy and eat Marathon bars.
+Marathon bars were renamed to Snickers in 1990 in the UK so it makes sense to update my software to reflect this, this will help avoid confusion with legacy chocolate bar naming.

 I have a SQLAlchemy model called `Marathon` which represents a DB table `marathon`.
 I want to rename the model to `Snickers` and have my DB table called `snickers`.
-The original `Marathon` model look like this:
+The original `Marathon` model looks like this:

 {% highlight python %}
 from sqlalchemy.ext.declarative import declarative_base